Beginner's Guide for WordPress / Start your WordPress Blog in minutes

 This allows you to unlock significant speed improvements when compared to the default WordPress/PHP redirect method.

-The next method to keep track of 404 pages and redirect them is by using the Redirection Plugin for WordPress.
+The next method to track and redirect 404 errors is by using the free Redirection Plugin for WordPress.
+This is an advanced plugin, so some beginners may find it harder to use.

 First, you need to install and activate the plugin.
 For more details, please see our step-by-step guide on how to install a WordPress plugin.